 Just know that deals come and go.
 So if you find something today, it may not be there next week, or even tomorrow.

-Like I mentioned earlier, you’ll have access to over 5,000 retailers which gives you a ton of options to save money, earn rewards, and ultimately make saving up and preparing for that next trip quicker and easier!
+Like I mentioned earlier, you’ll have access to over 5,000 retailers which gives you a ton of options to help save money, earn rewards, and ultimately make saving up and preparing for that next trip quicker and easier!

 It’s a fantastic tool and truly makes this money-saving hack effortless.
 Remember, it’s completely free and the browser extension is just a simple, one-click download to install.